 Origin of proteins locally secreted in the digestive system

-The analysis of gene expression showed that most proteins annotated as locally secreted in the digestive system are produced either in pancreas (n=30) or in salivary glands (n=25) (Figure 4).
-Remaining proteins were encoded by genes with mRNA enriched in either stomach (n=8) or in the intestinal tract (n=8).
+The analysis of gene expression showed that most tissue enriched proteins annotated as locally secreted in the digestive system are produced either in the pancreas (n=29) or in salivary glands (n=25) (Figure 4).
+Remaining proteins were encoded by genes with mRNA enriched in either stomach (n=12) or in the intestinal tract (n=12).